Leica M10 vs Olympus TG-6

 - More modern: Reflects 2 years and 4 months of technical progress since the M10 launch.

-If the count of individual advantages (bullet points above) is taken as a guide, the TG-6 comes out slightly ahead of the M10 (13 : 12 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the TG-6 emerges as the winner of the match-up (14 : 12 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 In any case, while the specs-based evaluation of cameras can be instructive in revealing their potential as photographic tools, it remains partial and cannot reveal, for example, the shooting experience and imaging performance when actually working with the M10 or the TG-6.
 User reviews that are available, for instance, at amazon can sometimes shed light on these issues, but such feedback is all too often partial, inconsistent, and inaccurate.